kitealva/WB-games/README.md

 4. Look up your stats

 ---
-Though it may be small, we intend to add more in the future!
+Though it may be small, we intend to add more in the future! 🤝

+## <a name='review-id'></a> Reviews

+Each user will have the ability to log in and leave comments and reviews on each post made on the site.

+This means new content will always allow users to leave their thoughts and suggestions as well.

+`Wooohooo!
+Isn't that great?! 😲`

+**Indeed it is!**